williamssam/backend-projects-with-go/task-tracker/README.md

 # Task Tracker

 Task tracker is a project used to track and manage your tasks.
-In this task, you will build a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
+Its a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.

 ## Tech stack
 Built mainly with Go.
 No external package.